ififfy/flipflip/docs/config.md

 * You should see a Success! message

 ### Hydrus
-In order to use a Hydrus server for sources, you'll need to provide the serve details.
+In order to use a Hydrus server for sources, you'll need to provide the server details.
 This includes protocol (`http` vs `https`), domain, port, and API Key.

 ?> You can only have **one Hydrus server** configured at a time.